 Space and satellite communications can also improve connectivity for Europe's digital society and economy.
 Satellites can provide cost-effective solutions in particular to connect assets and people in remote and offshore areas, or as part of future 5G networks, where numerous applications and services using data collected from space will also require uninterrupted connectivity.
-These elements of a European space policy46 support the establishment of a sustainable regulatory environment, which is necessary for the development and production of non-geostationary satellites operating in these frequency bands.
+These elements of a European space policy support the establishment of a sustainable regulatory environment, which is necessary for the development and production of non-geostationary satellites operating in these frequency bands.
 This WRC Agenda Item supports the development of such an international regulatory framework.

 However, the issue of protecting the European Copernicus satellite system is of importance.
-Copernicus is a European Earth observation system established by Regulation 377/2014 of the European Parliament and the Council of 3 April 201447 (replaced by the EU Space Programme Regulation48).
+Copernicus is a European Earth observation system established by Regulation 377/2014 of the European Parliament and the Council of 3 April 2014 (replaced by the EU Space Programme Regulation).
 The concerned application of Copernicus will provide observation of atmospheric water vapour and liquid water content (at 18.7 GHz highly sensitive to wind-driven variations in the sea surface), ensuring the continuation of the observations of the ocean circulation, climate change, and sea-level rise for the next decade, which have taken place for the past 30 years.
 As the system for observation covers the whole world, the aim of the Union policy is to ensure that other regions will also apply relevant conditions and provisions for the protection.
 In particular the operation of Advanced Microwave Radiometer on Sentinel-6 "Michael Freilich" of the Copernicus satellite system and the Microwave Imager on the METOP second generation satellites in the band 18.6-18.8 GHz as well as the usage for data downlink transmissions in the band 25.5-27 GHz, shall not suffer from increased adjacent band interference.

-As a common policy approach, Member States should support the development of an international regulatory framework to allow non-GSO ESIMs to use the 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (earth-to-space) frequency bands, as this will contribute to providing broadband connectivity to European citizens, as well as to creating a stable environment for a global European space industry.
-The position should take due account of the following conditions:
+The RSPG recommends that, as a common policy approach, Member States should support the development of an international regulatory framework to allow non-GSO ESIMs to use the 17.7-18.6 GHz and 18.8-19.3 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-29.1 GHz and 29.5-30 GHz (earth-to-space) frequency bands, as this will contribute to providing broadband connectivity to